PHYSICAL EDUCATION TEACHER EDUCATION (PETE)

 Welcome

-Time to Degree Completion.
-Our program is designed to take four years.
+Time to Degree Completion: Our program is designed to take four years.
 Students are engaged in research and/or teaching starting their first semester in the program.
-While research expectations are ongoing, the first two years are primarily spent completing coursework within HPE, statistics and measurement, and a cognate area of the student’s interest.
+While research expectations are ongoing, the first two years are primarily spent completing coursework within HPE, statistics and measurement, and a minor area of the student’s interest.
 Upon completion of the coursework, students will present and submit two original student-initiated research papers for their qualifying exams for peer review.
 The dissertation concludes the program.

 PHYSICAL EDUCATION RESEARCH FACULTY